The rates calculator has been developed to provide residential ratepayers with an estimate of how their rates will change following:

-Rates across the Central Coast Local Government Area (LGA) are being reviewed and will change from July 2021.
-The changes to your rates will come from:
+Rates across the Central Coast Local Government Area (LGA) will change from July 2021.
+Rates are changing due to:

-- Rates harmonisation which will address the current rates imbalance from the rate path freeze and align the rating structure across the LGA for all rating categories.
+- Rates harmonisation which addresses the current rates imbalance from the rate path freeze and align the rating structure across the LGA for all rating categories.

 Step one: Harmonisation of rating structure